Lemon-cmd/energy-transformer-graph/README.md

 # Energy Transformer For Graph Classification

 > A Transformer block that is an associative memory.
 A continuous dynamical system with a tractable energy that is guaranteed to converge to a fixed point.
-See [our paper](https://arxiv.org/abs/2302.07253)
+See [our paper](https://arxiv.org/abs/2302.07253) and for other official codes, see [ET for Graph Anamoly Detection](https://github.com/zhuergou/Energy-Transformer-for-Graph-Anomaly-Detection/) and [ET for Image](https://github.com/bhoov/energy-transformer-jax).

 <img src="ET_visual.png" alt="drawing" height="450" width="2500"/>